-With lobster’s higher sodium and cholesterol levels it’s not something you should to consume every day.
-Lobster does however act as a good source of protein, vitamins and minerals.
+Hope you’d enjoy this easy boiled lobster recipe, served with delicious lemon garlic butter.
+With lobster’s higher sodium and cholesterol levels it’s not something you should consume every day.
+Lobster does, however, act as a good source of protein, vitamins, and minerals.
 It’s good to strike up a conversation with the people at your markets to learn where your seafood is sourced from, and any other additional information they’re willing to share.
 Keep in mind that one market may have better fish while another may have better shellfish.
-Being in a coastal city we sometimes have seafood vendors at our local farmers markets, but they’re oftentimes sold out within the first hour or two.
+Being in a coastal city we sometimes have seafood vendors at our local farmer’s markets, but they’re often times sold out within the first hour or two.
 Boiling lobster is a little quicker and the meat comes out of the shell more readily that when steamed.
-Hope you’d enjoy this boiled lobster recipe!

 - 1 stick butter

 - Pick a large pot, if you do not have one, cook lobsters in batches.